 Zalando Group companies use the central Zalando SE’s central applicant management system to accept and process job applications.

-On the one hand, Zalando collects device and access data from online and mobile services offered by Zalando itself (e.g. Zalando shop).
-On the other, Zalando may receive device and access data from online and mobile services provided by other companies, insofar as they are Zalando advertising partners or participate in the same online advertising networks (e.g. the “Google advertising network”).
-You can find further information under “How does Zalando use my data for advertising?”.
+Zalando collects device and access data for online and mobile services offered by Zalando itself (e.g. Zalando Shop).
+Secondly, Zalando may receive device and access data from online and mobile services of other companies, as long as they are social media or advertising partners of Zalando or participate in the same online advertising networks (e.g. the "Google Network").
+Additional information is available under “How does Zalando use my data for advertising?” and “Information about Social Media Fan Pages”.

 Device and access data includes the following categories: